osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 Before this step: make sure that the microcontroller you want to use is currently plugged into your machine!!!
 Open up command prompt as administrator, then follow these [directions](https://github.com/dorssel/usbipd-win/wiki/WSL-support)

-#### Reattaching device every time you unplug-re plug in the device to WSL:
+#### Reattaching device every time you unplug-re plug in the device to WSL (Only do this if you have already done the previous steps):
 In command prompt:
 ```
 usbipd list